wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_task_data_parallelism.md

-#### Learning objectives
+#### Learning Objectives

   - Understand how task- and data-parallelism can be mixed
   - Be able to reason about the performance of programs that include both task- and data-parallelism

 ---

 ### Basic concept

-So far in this module we've only considered sequential tasks.
+So far in this module we have only considered sequential tasks.
 In other words, each task can only use a single core.
 But in the [Data-Parallelism tab  of the Multicore Computing module]({{site.baseurl}}/pedagogic_modules/pdcc/multi_core_computing/#/data-parallelism), we learned about **Data Parallelism**: the notion that a sequential task can be rewritten as a set of parallel tasks, with likely a remaining sequential portion of the execution.
 Then, in that same module,